 If you want to hold the negligent party accountable for their actions, we recommend getting started on your case right away.
 There are sometimes exceptions that make the amount of time you have to file even shorter.
 If you do not file on time, you could miss your opportunity to pursue a fair settlement.

-When you work with The Fitch Law Firm LLC, our personal injury attorney can help make sure you sue the liable party on time.
+When you work with The Fitch Law Firm LLC, our Columbus personal injury lawyers can help make sure you sue the liable party on time.

 How Do Commercial Truck Accidents Happen?